nightroman/FarNet/PowerShellFar/README.md

     You have to provide a variable name (mandatory), optional script path and optional action code.

-Script path is mandatory only for line breakpoints.
+Script path is mandatory for line breakpoints.
 But you can specify it for other breakpoints, too; in this case breakpoint scope is limited to the script.
 If you open a breakpoint dialog from the editor then the path of the file being edited is inserted by default.
-Clean or change it if it is not what you want.

-If you do not provide action code then breakpoints are created with standard action - breaking into debugger.
-Otherwise breakpoint action completely depends on the code.
-You can do a lot of useful things using breakpoints with actions: debugging, logging, diagnostics, adding extra or altering original features without changing the original source code - all depends on your fantasy.
+If you do not provide actions then breakpoints break into debugger.
+Otherwise actions depend on their code.
+It may be logging, diagnostics, adding extra or altering original features without changing the source code.

 *********************************************************************